JillAClark/geoserver/doc/en/user/source/services/wfs/schemamapping.rst

 	   </topp:geometry>
 	 </topp:myDataset>

-To remove ``floatProperty`` from the list of attributes, the following would be required:
+To remove ``floatProperty`` from the list of attributes, the following steps would be required:

 #.
 The original schema is modified to remove the ``floatProperty``, resulting in the following type definition: